3mdeb/openpower-coreboot-docs/devnotes/porting.md

 `cat /dev/aspeed-lpc-snoop0 | hexdump -e '/1 "%02x\n"' -v` for port 0x81 and
 `cat /dev/aspeed-lpc-snoop1 | hexdump -e '/1 "%02x\n"' -v` for port 0x82.

-One may chaneg the printf formating to decimal for example with `%02d` in the hexdump expression.
+One may change the printf formating to decimal for example with `%02d` in the hexdump expression.

 ## QEMU